simon987/od-database/README.md

 ```
 You should be able to connect with your browser at `https://localhost:12345`

-*_Note: For now, you need to have the appropriate SSL certificates (cert.pem & privkey.pem) in /certificates.
-There will
+*_Note: To use SSL you have to put the appropriate certificates in /certificates/_
-be an option to disable SSL very soon_